 GrowNYC's Governors Island Teaching Garden is a 21,000 square foot urban farm that aims to engage, excite, and educate its visitors in all aspects of urban farming.

 GrowNYC offers field trips at the Teaching Garden to NYC students and summer camp participants, giving kids the opportunity to plant, water, harvest, and cook the garden's wide array of vegetables, herbs, and fruits.
 Info on registering for field trips is below.

-In addition to scheduled school visits, the garden is open to the public on weekends during the larger Governors Island open season - in 2016, May 28th to September 25th.
+In addition to scheduled school visits, the garden is open to the public on weekends during the larger Governors Island open season.
 GrowNYC's weekend public programming includes tours, garden and nutrition related workshops, and more.
 NOTE: Governors Island closed to the public for the 2016 season on September 25.

 Governors Island Teaching Garden features over 20 vegetable beds made from recycled plastic lumber, a 1/2 acre small-scale farm, an outdoor kitchen, a large solar oven, a high tunnel greenhouse, fruit trees, a gourd tunnel, several rainwater harvesting systems, a rain garden, and much much more.
 Come and see us!

 Schedule a Field Trip

 Scheduling is now open for the Fall 2016 season at Governors Island Teaching Garden!
 Students will have the opportunity to dig in and discover where their food comes from by participating in a variety of gardening and cooking activities.